samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 # Core Gradual Typing

+## The original papers

+These three papers all independently introduce the fundamental idea of gradual typing: dynamic enforcement of types using contracts.

 ##### Gradual typing for functional languages.
 Jeremy G. Siek and Walid Taha.
 In Seventh Workshop on Scheme and Functional Programming, University of Chicago Technical Report TR-2006-06, pages 81–92, September 2006.